 In a large mixing bowl, sift the flour, baking powder and salt.
 Mix in the lemon zest and sugar.

-Lightly mix in the butter with your fingers or a pastry blender until the butter is the size of peas and gently stir in the raspberries.
+Lightly mix in the butter with your fingers or a pastry blender until the butter is the size of peas.

-Stir in the milk mixture using a fork in a folding motion until , taking care not to overwork the dough.
+Stir in the milk mixture using a fork in a folding motion until combined and add in the raspberries, taking care not to overwork the dough.
+Add a touch more flour if the dough is too sticky.

 On a lightly floured surface, roll or at the dough to a 1/2 inch thickness and cut with a floured biscuit cutter.
 Place about 1" apart on the baking sheet and bake for 10-12 minutes until nicely browned.